MajorGirmay/hello-world/README.md

  hello world

-i am glad strating my future career coding ,solving and cfreating positive impact all over the world . love what you are doing !.
+i am glad strating my future career coding ,solving and creating positive impact all over the world . love what you are doing !.